nerves-project/nerves_pack/README.md

 [`mdns_lite`](https://github.com/pcmarks/mdns_lite) to advertise two hostnames:
 `nerves.local` and `nerves-1234.local`.
 The latter one is based on the serial number of the device.
 If you only have one Nerves device on the network, use `nerves.local`.
-If you have many devices, you'll have to figure out the name with the serial number.
-This can be done by using a mDNS discovery program or by logging into a device via a serial console and typing `hostname` at the IEx prompt.
+But, if you have many devices, figure out each hostname from the device's serial number, either by using a mDNS discovery program or by logging into a device via a serial console and typing `hostname` at the IEx prompt.